minio/minio/docs/gateway/azure-limitations.md

 - Non-empty buckets get removed on a DeleteBucket() call.

 Other limitations:
 - Current implementation of ListMultipartUploads is incomplete.
-Right now it returns if the "prefix" if the object with name "prefix" has any uploaded parts.
+Right now it returns if the object with name "prefix" has any uploaded parts.
 - Bucket notification not supported.